lroxanne/Notes_App/README.md

 # Note APP

 This is an Android application using Kotlin for managing notes on mobile devices.
 Users can add, edit, view, and delete notes, and also export notes as PDF files (upload to Google Drive).
-This application uses MVVM architecture, Room database, Google Drive API, Lingua Robot API... (more features to be implemented in the future).
+This application uses MVVM architecture, Room database, Google Drive API, and Lingua Robot API... (more features to be implemented in the future).

 ## Main Functions: